 Where healthcare challenges find solutions

-Patients are increasingly reaching into their own pockets to cover the cost of healthcare.
-They want more information about costs and ways to conveniently pay their bills while providers want to maintain healthy margins.
-Read more about innovative payment tools.
+As providers and the government try to lower healthcare costs, much of the action rests on lower reimbursement.
+Meanwhile, patients increasingly are reaching into their own pockets to cover their healthcare costs.
+They want price transparency and convenient ways to pay their bills, and providers want to maintain healthy margins.
+Read more about how payment innovations affect the industry.

 A Medicare model aimed at patients who wanted hospice as well as curative care did not do well in its first year because hospice providers fled the program and doctors were not interested in participating.

 As Medicare funds dry out, the OMB believes simplifying value-based pay models and reducing spending on care delivery could be crucial to shoring up the program.